 The department offers master's degrees, specialist (Ed.S.), and Ph.D. programs.
-Some of the degree programs also are approved for New Jersey State Department of Education certification.
-They include the programs in School Psychology (Ed.S.) and Student Personnel Services, K-12 (M.A.).

-The Marriage and Family Therapy Ed.S. program at Seton Hall University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT), 1133 Fifteenth Street, N.W., Suite 300, Washington, D.C.
-20005-2710, (202) 452-0109.
+The School of Psychology (ED.S.) program also is approved for New Jersey State Department of Education certification.
+The Marriage and Family Therapy Ed.S. program at Seton Hall University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT), 112 South Alfred Street, Alexandria, Virginia 22314, (703) 838 - 9808.
 The accreditation period for the Ed.S. is effective July 1, 2002 through June 2008.
 The Marriage and Family Therapy M.S. program has candidacy status from July 1, 1998 through June 2004.